aktivkohle/daily-update/README.md

 `docker push 478310531824.dkr.ecr.eu-central-1.amazonaws.com/ecs-repo-1:latest`

 Go to AWS click on EC2 container service.
 When you click on repository you should see in there what was just pushed, check the time stamp.
 Ensuring there is a running instance in the 'cluster', create a 'task definition' for the link to the repo and then go into the cluster and tell it to run the task.
 Do not mix up 'task' and 'service' - task is what you want, service is possibly a collection of tasks.
+When updating the task, remember to delete old container definitions, otherwise they will also be run!